ashwinkaranamraghunath/academic-kickstart-website/content/authors/admin/_index.md

 - Visitors
 ---

 I am a PhD Candidate at [`Angela Birnbaum Lab`](https://sites.google.com/umn.edu/a-birnbaum/), University of Minnesota.
 My research interests include modeling and simulation, pharmacometrics and quantitative clincal pharmacology.
-I also serve as the current Chair of [`ISoP Student Community`](http://go-isop.org/special-interest-groups-sigs-and-communities/student-community/).<br/>
+My graduate research is focused on using model based methods to characterize pharmacokinetic and pharmacodynamic changes of antiseizure medicines in special populations of pregnancy, post-partum and breastfeeding infants. <br/>
-My graduate research is focused on using model based methods to characterize pharmacokinetic and pharmacodynamic changes of antiseizure medicines in special populations of pregnancy, post-partum and breastfeeding infants.
+I also serve as the current Chair of [`ISoP Student Community`](http://go-isop.org/special-interest-groups-sigs-and-communities/student-community/).